Means test for Jobseeker's Allowance

 - Cash income (including income from work)

-- Capital (savings and investments) and property not personally used
+- Capital (savings and investments) and property that you don’t personally use

-The means test assesses all cash income that you expect to get in the forthcoming year.
-If it is not possible to estimate your income over the next 12 months, it is usually based on the income you actually received in the previous year.
+The means test assesses all cash income that you expect to get in the next 12 months.
+If it is not possible to estimate your income over the next 12 months, it is usually based on the income you received in the previous year.

 - Income from self-employment